gzrcm/JBPT2/content/english/about.md

 You're not just signing up for a workout plan, or someone counting your reps for an hour in the gym, you’re committing to a transformative experience that will reshape your body and revolutionise your mindset.
 I understand that every individual is unique, which is why our approach is personalised to suit your specific needs, preferences, and lifestyle.

 Sounds great right?
-Its time commit to your own epic fitness with a coach who knows your struggles.
+It's time commit to your own epic fitness with a coach who knows your struggles.
 Together, we'll work towards a healthier, more vibrant you, celebrating every milestone along the way.